Heart Happiness Valentine PP380

 Table built using Product Table Builder by The Crafty Owl - Independent Stampin' Up!
 Demonstrator.

-It's Sunday and time for a new challenge over at The Paper Players!
-It's the turn of the lovely Jaydee to host this week and she has a great theme for you to work with:
+It's Sunday and time for this week's new challenge over at The Paper Players!
+It's my turn to host this week and I have my favourite kind of challenge, a sketch, for you all to work with:

 Here's the low-down on today's card: